Supreme People's Procuratorate: Rise and early years

-In 1954, the People's Prosecutor-General's Office was renamed the “Supreme People's Procuratorate” at the first session of the First National People's Congress.
+In 1954, the People's Prosecutor-General's Office was renamed the "Supreme People's Procuratorate" at the first session of the First National People's Congress.
 The new Procuratorate was formally enacted in the 1954 State Constitution subsequently adopted by the Congress, retaining its legal supervisory role.
 The jurisdiction of the Procuratorate was established as encompassing all government bodies, public functionaries and citizens of China, except the Central People's Government, which oversaw the agency's operation.

 Cultural Revolution

-During the Cultural Revolution of 1966 – 1976, the people's procuratorates lost favor as they were perceived as an interference to the socialist cause of the Chinese Communist Party.
+During the Cultural Revolution of 1966 – 1976, the people's procuratorates lost favor as they were perceived as an interference to the ideology of the Chinese Communist Party.
 Reflecting this sentiment, the Supreme People's Procuratorate was abolished from the 1975 State Constitution alongside all other procuratorates.
 Following its dissolution, the Procuratorate's powers of legal supervision over the state and individuals were transferred to the police.
 The Supreme People's Procuratorate was subsequently re-established in 1978 via the reinstatement of the Organic Law of the People's Procuratorates in the 1978 State Constitution.
 Its renewal served as a mechanism for the Party to oversee and prevent misconduct within the administration.

 In 1980, the Supreme People's Procuratorate established a Special Procuratorate to investigate and prosecute the Lin Biao and Jiang Qing "counter-revolutionary cliques."
 In a trial led by the serving Prosecutor-General Huang Huoqing, the defendants were found guilty of plotting a coup to overthrow the leaders of the Chinese Communist Party during the Cultural Revolution.